matheu-s/foodGLO-project/README.md

-#Forkify application
+#FoodGLO web application

-Website where you can search recipes, recive data about the cost of ingredients and even upload your own recipes :)
+Website where you can search recipes, recive data about the cost of ingredients and even upload your own recipes, a real GLOssary about food :)